Brian Villmoare

 Biography

-His research interests range from broad questions of evolutionary theory to high-resolution studies of the internal structures of the hominin face.
-Current research projects include studying the role of selection and genetics in evolutionary change and extinction, the specific evolutionary constraints and selection pressures responsible for hominin craniofacial form, determining the homology of unique characters in the hominin cranium, and FEA biomechanical analyses of early hominins.
+Brian Villmoare's research interests range from broad questions of evolutionary theory to high-resolution studies of the internal structures of the hominin face.
+His research projects have included studying the role of selection and genetics in evolutionary change and extinction, the specific evolutionary constraints and selection pressures responsible for hominin craniofacial form, determining the homology of unique characters in the hominin cranium, and FEA biomechanical analyses of early hominins.

-His fieldwork includes travels Makapansgat, South Africa, and Koobi Fora, Kenya.
-Since 2002, he has worked in the Afar region of Ethiopia, where he is currently a co-director of the Ledi-Geraru Project with Kaye Reed, Chris Campisano, and Ramone Arrowsmith.
+Villmoare's fieldwork includes travels Makapansgat, South Africa, and Koobi Fora, Kenya.
+Since 2002, he has worked in the Afar region of Ethiopia, where he has served as a co-director of the Ledi-Geraru Project with Kaye Reed, Chris Campisano, and Ramone Arrowsmith.
 The project is funded by the National Science Foundation.

 Education